nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all students: `list`

-Shows a list of all students in the address book.
+Shows a list of all students in UGTeach.

 **Format:** `list`